- How to access it

 - Relate Tasks

-the Hearing & activities tab of a Case, you can Search for a Task based on its Description.
+In the Stages & activities tab of a Case, you can Click on Tasks button to view all the related tasks in ascending order or descending order.
 For more info about the Task module, visit the Manage Tasks page.
 Tasks can be related to a Case or not.
 Tasks can be added from the Tasks grid or from the Quick Add drop-down list.
 If the Task is being added from within the activities tab in a Case, the associated Case is selected by default.

 The Related Reminders on a case are tracked in a dedicated tab.
 If the Reminder is being added from within the activities tab in a Case, the associated Case is selected by default.
 A Reminder can be added from Add Reminder.